-When looking at purchasing a video telematics solution for fleet vehicles, it’s important to consider what you want to use the cameras for, what kind of conditions the equipment will be used in, and where specifically you need to monitor activity – such as inside the cab or a box truck.
+When looking at purchasing a fleet camera system, it’s important to consider what you want to use the cameras for.
+This includes what kind of conditions the equipment will be used in and where you need to monitor activity – such as inside the cab or a box truck.

 So how do you determine what fleet camera solution is right for your operation?
 Here are some important factors to consider when looking at video cameras for your fleet.